dropbox/nsot/docs/models.rst

 Sites
 -----

-Sites function as unique namespaces that can contain all other objects Sites allow an organization to have multiple instances of potentially conflicting objects This could be beneficial for isolating corporate vs. production environments, or pulling in the IP space of an acquisition.
+Sites function as unique namespaces that can contain all other objects.
+Sites allow an organization to have multiple instances of potentially conflicting objects.
+For example, this could be beneficial for isolating corporate vs. production environments, or pulling in the IP space of an acquisition.

 Attributes
 ----------